Mudburra dictionary launched

 Mudburra to English Dictionary was launched in Elliott by Warren Snowdon, federal Member for Lingiari, on 20 November to celebrate the UNESCO International Year of Indigenous Languages.
 It is the result of a 40 year collaboration between the Mudburra community of the Northern Territory and linguists, most recently those from the ARC Centre of Excellence for the Dynamics of Language.

 The dictionary contains Mudburra words with English translations, illustrations and detailed encyclopedic information about plants, animals and cultural practices, as well as place names and a grammar guide.
-This is also the first Indigenous language dictionary to include hand signs.

 The Mudburra dictionary team.
 Front L-R: Pompey Raymond, Shannon Dixon, Warren Snowdon and Ray Dixon.
 Back, L-R: Eleanor Dixon, Jenny Green, Felicity Meakins, Rob Pensalfini, Rebecca Green and Amanda Hamilton-Hollaway.